 For producing and supplying diseasefree frozen semen doses from high genetic merit bulls measures, disease screening, vaccination and environmental & social activities, capacity-building to create trained manpower and deployment of Management Information System (MIS) in semen stations.
-These changes are expected to provide a platform for a big leap in the semen production of the country both in terms of quantity and in terms of quality; which was evident from the semen production of the country during the year.
+These changes are expected to provide a platform for a big leap in semen production of the country both in terms of quantity and quality; which was evident from the semen production of the country during the year.